 School personnel play an important role in the education of students.
+The Code of Conduct is a guide for supporting positive student behavior at school, including providing guidance for intervening effectively and appropriately if students do not meet the expected standards of behavior or violate school rules.
 In view of this responsibility, school personnel must:

-- Promote a climate of mutual respect and dignity for all students regardless of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender or sex, which will strengthen each student's positive self-image; - Teach the common courtesies by precept and example; - Treat students in an ethical and responsible manner; - Help students to reach their maximum potential; - Demonstrate desirable standards of behavior through personal example; - Report violations of the Code of Conduct to the building principal or acting building principal; - Immediately report and refer violent students to the Principal or Superintendent of Schools;

-- Address issues of harassment (including bullying) or any situation that threatens the emotional or physical health or safety of any student, employee or other person lawfully on school property or at a school function; - Address personal biases that may prevent equal treatment of all students and staff; - Maintain confidentiality in accordance with federal and state law.
+- Promote a climate of mutual respect and dignity for all students regardless of actual or perceived race, color, weight, national origin, ethnic group, religious practice, disability, sexual orientation, gender (including gender identity and expression) or sex, which will strengthen each student's positive self-image; - Teach the common courtesies by precept and example; - Treat students in an ethical and responsible manner; - Help students to reach their maximum potential; - Demonstrate desirable standards of behavior through personal example; - Report violations of the Code of Conduct to the building principal or acting building principal; - Immediately report and refer violent students to the Principal or Superintendent of Schools; - Address issues of harassment (including bullying) or any situation that threatens the emotional or physical health or safety of any student, employee or other person lawfully on school property or at a school function; - Address personal biases that may prevent equal treatment of all students and staff; - Maintain confidentiality in accordance with federal and state law; - Understand that students may come to school having experienced trauma n their lives which can impact their behavior in school.